Pandemic Politics: Wisconsin Primary Moving Forward

 “Wisconsin voters are pretty determined," Hitt said, noting that Wisconsin residents are still going to the grocery store, the liquor store and even boating stores classified as essential businesses.
 “I can't really think of something more essential than voting.”

 Hitt said he would be among those voting in person on Tuesday, even though he did not have a mask to cover his nose and mouth.
-On Friday, Trump recommended that all Americans wear masks if they leave their homes.
+On Friday, Trump said a Centers for Disease Control and Prevention recommendation that all Americans wear masks if they leave their homes was “voluntary.”

 “I don’t have one.
 I’m sure most of Wisconsinites don’t have masks,” Hitt said.
 “This isn't New York City.”